csail-csg/riscy-OOO/README.md

     If it is the first time to program the VC707 FPGA, the program may fail to run.
     Just reboot the machine and re-run the above command.

-## Publication
+## Publications

+- Sizhuo Zhang, Andrew Wright, Thomas Bourgeat, Arvind.
+"Composable Building Blocks to Open up Processor Design."
+In IEEE Micro, Volume 39, Issue 3, May-June 2019.

-Sizhuo Zhang, Andrew Wright, Thomas Bourgeat, Arvind.
+- Sizhuo Zhang, Andrew Wright, Thomas Bourgeat, Arvind.
 "Composable Building Blocks to Open up Processor Design."
 In the 51st IEEE/ACM International Symposium on Microarchitecture (MICRO), October, 2018.